Project

 Auckland Airport Expansion

-The four anchor projects in the August 2021 reset plan are:
+The four anchor projects are:

-• Northern Network and SH20B improvements (NZ$160 million)
+• Northern Network and SH20B improvements (NZ$160 million) (completed in 2021), and

 • ongoing upgrades to existing domestic terminal (NZ$75 million).